ivangfr/springboot-proxysql-mysql/README.md

    +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
    ```

-   > **Note:** As it happens with an update, during a deletion, Hibernate/JPA does a select before performing the deletion of the record.
+   > **Note**: As it happens with an update, during a deletion, Hibernate/JPA does a select before performing the deletion of the record.
 So, you should see another select in one of the slaves

 ## Shutdown